-On September 10, set aside 10 minutes during the workday for employees or volunteers to complete the 2020 Census.
+Pick a weekday to set aside 10 minutes for employees or volunteers to complete the 2020 Census.
 If your employees have already filled it out, ask them to contact friends and families and encourage them to do the same.
-Check out our email templates to easily inform your staff that your office is participating, and our September 10 Social Media Outreach toolkit has some pre-drafted messages that can help you and your team spread the word on social media.
+Check out our email templates to easily inform your staff that your office is participating, and our September 10 Social Media Outreach toolkit has some pre-drafted messages from our September 10 Census at Work Day that are still relevant and can help you and your team spread the word on social media.

 5: Remember the Census in your digital communications.

 Include a paragraph explaining why the Census is important to your organization or community in your monthly newsletter or dedicated email blasts.
 Get started with these templates.

 Participate in a Forefront IL Count Me In 2020 social media campaign to help spread the word in your community.
 Our two final social media pushes will be on Wednesday, October 14, and October 28 – stay tuned for our toolkits to access pre-drafted social media messaging!

 7: If you work in a public-facing location, let visitors fill out the Census.